Oklahoma teachers are expected to continue a second week of walkouts

 Breaking News Emails

-OKLAHOMA CITY — A teachers strike in Oklahoma stretched into its fifth day on Friday, and a state union leader said he doesn't think pending proposals to increase revenue are enough to stop the walkout from extending into next week.
+OKLAHOMA CITY — A walkout of teachers in Oklahoma stretched into its fifth day on Friday, and a state union leader said he doesn't think pending proposals to increase revenue are enough to stop the walkout from extending into next week.

 The Senate was expected to consider separate proposals Friday to expand tribal gambling and tax certain internet sales that are expected to generate roughly $40 million annually.